Voltage Drop Calculator - BS 7671 Compliant

 • Table 4J4A: Mineral insulated cables

 These values account for both conductor resistance and reactance at operating temperature.
+For the complete tables, see the BS 7671 voltage drop reference tables.

 Real-World Example: 32A Shower Circuit